HistoricHouse & Chapels

 are open Daily 11am–4pm,

-The Main House & Chapels are open Thursday to Sunday 1pm–4pm
+During the winter season, the Main House & Chapels are open daily 11am–4pm

 Ushaw: Historic House, Chapels & Gardens,